swiftlang/swift-llbuild/docs/buildsystem-internals.md

      directory, but which **are** the output of some task.
 The client is currently responsible for ensuring that any commands which produce output in the directory should be strongly ordered before the signature node.

+     However, clients can explicitly make additional dependencies on the directory tree by registering a phony command which produces the directory used by the tree signature, and which adds input dependencies on other nodes in the graph (for example, ones which may or may not produce content within the directory tree, and thus must be run before it).
    ```

 3. Recursively request directory signatures for any directories discovered as